pawelzakieta97/python-rt/README.md

 # python-rt
-Ray tracing implementation in python.
+Ray tracing implementation in Python.
 Uses a breadth first instead of depth-first approach.
-Whis eliminates the recursive nature of the algorithm and allows for efficient numpy implementation
+This eliminates the recursive nature of the algorithm and allows for efficient numpy implementation

 10 samples ~ 45s per sample 1000x1000 300 objects